-Due to logistics, it is imperative you plan your arrival and departure flights accordingly.
-If you are attending a training course or retreat, ensure you plan to arrive at Camp Zen Commando between 1:00 pm and 5:00 pm on the first day of the course, or as directed.
+Due to logistics, you must plan your arrival and departure flights accordingly.
+If you are attending a training course or retreat, ensure you plan to arrive at Camp Zen Commando between 1:00 pm and 5:00 pm on the day before the course/retreat begins.

 For planning your departure flight, please ensure you do not schedule a departure flight any sooner than 1:00 pm Costa Rica local time.
 This will provide enough time for ground transportation to get you from Camp Zen Commando to the airport for your check-in and security checks.